 PSRS is a defined benefit plan providing retirement, disability, and death/survivor benefits.
 Members are vested for service retirement benefits after accruing five years of service.
 Individuals who (a) are at least age 60 and have a minimum of 5 years of service, (b) have 30 years of service, or (c) qualify for benefits under the "Rule of 80" (service and age total at least 80) are entitled to a monthly benefit for life, which is calculated using a 2.5% benefit factor.
+Due to the passage of Senate Bill 75 (HCS/SS/SB 75), effective August 28, 2023, members who retire with 32 or more years of service will have their benefit calculated using a 2.55% benefit factor.
 Actuarially age-reduced benefits are available for members with five to 24.9 years of service at age 55.